Synergizing Kolmogorov-Arnold Networks with Dynamic Adaptive Weighting for High-Frequency and Multi-Scale PDE Solutions: Experiments

 \subsection{Klein-Gordon Equation}

-The Klein-Gordon equation is a fundamental equation in relativistic quantum mechanics and quantum field theory.
+The Klein-Gordon equation describes the dynamics of spinless particles within the frameworks of relativistic quantum mechanics and quantum field theory.
 As a nonlinear partial differential equation, it finds extensive applications in fields such as particle physics and nonlinear optics.
 The Klein-Gordon equation is formulated as:

 where $\alpha, \beta, \gamma$, and $k$ are known constants; $\Delta$ denotes the Laplacian operator acting on the spatial variables, and $k$ represents the degree of nonlinearity.
 The functions $f(x,t), g_1(x), g_2(x)$, and $h(x,t)$ are specified conditions, while $u(x,t)$ is the unknown function to be determined.